icommit/CW-SRE-TEST/README.md

 ![image info](./ui/uifrontend.png)

 #### **Configuration**
-The program is hosted entirely on google cloud and is configured to be deployed with one command: `gcloud app deploy`.
+The program is hosted entirely on google cloud as an `App Engine` project and is configured to be deployed with one command: `gcloud app deploy`.
 To quickly visualize the app in the browser you can run: `gcloud app browse`.
-But first to setup gcloud for go (golang) development, one can follow this link: [Quickstart for Go 1.12+ in the App Engine Standard Environment](http://https://cloud.google.com/appengine/docs/standard/go/quickstart "Quickstart for Go 1.12+ in the App Engine Standard Environment").
+But first to setup gcloud for go (golang) development, one can follow this link: [Quickstart for Go 1.12+ in the App Engine Standard Environment](https://cloud.google.com/appengine/docs/standard/go/quickstart "Quickstart for Go 1.12+ in the App Engine Standard Environment").

+In firebase, you must manually configure cloud firestore to include two collection.
+The first collection- `current_status` has two documents, each with document ids `tcp` and `http`.
+Both documents have the same fields: a string type field called `state`, two numerical fields called `uptime_count` and `downtime_count` and a timestamp field named `timestamp`.

+The second collection- `config` has a document named `config` with two fields: a string type field named `email` and a boolean field named `update`.

+And finally you must setup [Mailgun](https://www.mailgun.com/ "Mailgun") for our notification service.
+After you have signed up for Mailgun and obtain the proper credentials, open the `app.yaml` file and fill in the appropriate fields.

 #### **Tests**
 Golang test files ends with `filename_test.go`.
 Filename being the name of the file being tested.
 Whenever you are in a directory containing a test file, you can run the test by typing:  `go test -v .`.
 Not the dot after the -v is pointing to the current directory.